panpf/zoomimage/README.md

   and sharpness gradients
 * `Dynamic scaling`.
 Automatically calculates the most appropriate double-click scaling factor based on image size and container size
-* `Boundary damping`.
+* `Scaling damping`.
 When manually scaled beyond the maximum or minimum zoom factor, there is a damped rubber band effect
 * `Scroll bar`.
 Supports displaying horizontal and vertical scroll bars to clarify the current scroll position